 For example, if your dog is very active, you should focus on taking action shots and using the panning technique at the beginning of your session.

 Once it settles down, you can switch to manual focus and take classic dog portraits.
 During breaks, you can reward it with treats and take beautiful closeups.

 Every dog lover deserves to have great dog photography skills.
 If you learn how to work with different personalities, shoot strategically, and adapt to various camera settings, you’ll become a skilled dog photographer in no time.

-Even if you’re not planning to becoming a pro, you can still use these tips to take the best possible photos of your beloved pet.
+Even if you’re not planning to become a pro, you can still use these pet photography tips to take the best possible photos of your beloved pet.